gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 **BR-03 Face acceptance.** A match is accepted when the SDK reports success **or** the score ≥ `CUSTOM_THRESHOLD`.

-**BR-04 One tap, one session.** Repeats of the same card inside the cooldown, and any read during an active card session, are ignored.
+**BR-04 One tap, one session.** Repeats of the **same** card inside the cooldown, and any read during an active card session, are ignored.
+A **different** card presented while a result screen is still held shall immediately pre-empt that screen and start a new session, rather than being
+swallowed: the cooldown is a per-card debounce, not a global input lock, and `FAIL_DURATION_MS` (3 s) is longer than the cooldown (2 s), so a global lock would silently drop a legitimate second user.

 **BR-05 A card is either yours or it isn't.** On a card session whose face does not match, the terminal shows the denial **once** and returns to rest —